 Another video on the manufacturing of the new ballheads

-The Highline has a few other interesting and innovative features including a patent pending wide window which allows the head to be tilted 90 degrees and move somewhat right or left (in contrast to most existing ballheads with fixed 90 degree angle drop).
-It was designed for left-handed operation (not necessarily for left handed shooters but for the user to use his or her right hand for composition).
+The Highline has a few other interesting and innovative features including a patent-pending wide window that allows the head to be tilted 90 degrees and move somewhat right or left (in contrast to most existing ballheads with fixed 90-degree angle drop).
+It was designed for left-handed operation (not necessarily for left-handed shooters but for the user to use his or her right hand for composition).

 The second ballhead designed by CTC is called Aspen and is a far less “conventional” ballhead with what is known as an open ballhead (reminiscent of the Novoflex MagicBall but with a built-in Arca Swiss quick release).
 This unit is made of aluminum and weighs around 16 ounces or about 450 grams (just like the aluminum Highline head).

 The Aspen head (3) and how it came to be